UoM-ResPlat-DevOps/SpartanAdvanced/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part 1: File Attributes, Types, Ownership cont
 * In octal notation a three or four digit base-8 value is presented derived from the sum of the component bits, so the equivalent of "r" in symbolic notation adds 4 in octal notation (binary 100), "w" in symbolic notation adds 2 in octal notation (binary 010) and "x" adds 1 in octal notation (binary 001).
 No permissions adds 0 (binary 000).
 For special modes the first octal digit is either set to 4 (setuid), 2 (setgid), or 1 (sticky).
-The sum of the three (or four components) thus makes up an alternative exact notation for the chmod command.
+* The sum of the three (or four components) thus makes up an alternative exact notation for the chmod command (e.g., 0640.
+750 etc).
 -- *Slide End* --

 -- *Slide* --